d-krupke/cpsat-primer/00_intro.md

 [Mathematical Programming](https://www.gurobi.com/resources/math-programming-modeling-basics/)
 by CP-SAT's competitor Gurobi offers an insightful introduction to mathematical programming and modeling.
-In this context, the term "Programming" does not refer to coding; rather, it originates from an earlier usage of the word "program," which denoted a plan of action or a schedule.
+In this context, the term "Programming" does not refer to coding; rather, it originates from an earlier usage of the word "program", which denoted a plan of action or a schedule.
 If this distinction is new to you, it is a strong indication that you would benefit from reading this article.